• Artist : Maryse Casol

 December 3, 2009 - Bordeaux, France.
 Vendange is part of 12 Maryse Casol paintings selected to be part of a new digital puzzle games by Philippe Chevalier on Oneplayer.com, the largest online media for puzzle games!
 Relax and learn art by playing the new Maryse Casol puzzles!

 2004 was a great year!
 Maryse Casol, after completing her studies in arts in 2003 at l'Académie des Arts et Beaux-Arts de Varennes, publishing her first book for $12,000, building a collection of over 30 paintings, and showing some of them at 3 exhibitions at the Novotel Hotel, Marriott Chateau Champlain Hotel and the Mount Stephen Club, teamed up with her son Mickaël Casol, 1st year student at HEC Montreal, to organize a solo show near the University.
 The exhibition was a success, with all the community being present at the event, including friends and family, but also top business executives, lawyers, doctors, athletes, professors and the National TV.
 Your painting Vendange by Maryse Casol was part of the show.
 Why was 2004 great to you?!

-Born on December 7, 1957 in Libourne, France, Maryse Casol grew up on the family land in Montguyon, in the wine region of Charente-Maritime, 70 km to the north of Bordeaux.
+Born on December 7, 1957 in Libourne, France, Maryse Casol grew up on the family land in Montguyon, in the wine region of Charente-Maritime, 70 km to the north-east of Bordeaux and 66 km of Cognac.
 As every Casol painting, there is always a deeper meaning: